Community safety and enforcement

 • on-street drug markets and substance misuse

-• domestic abuse / violence against women and girls (VAWG)
+• domestic abuse and violence against women and girls (VAWG)

-Read our community safety priorities to find out about the activities we are doing to tackle each priority.
+To find out about the activities we are doing to tackle each priority, see our community safety priorities (PDF 220kb).

 Serious violence